thisancog/cookie-consent.js/README.md

 **deleteAllCookiesOnRevokedConsent** (Boolean, *default:* `true`):

-If all cookies stored by this website should we deleted if consent was revoked or denied.
+If all cookies stored by this website should be deleted if consent was revoked or denied.
 This will delete all cookies saved for this domain regardless of the subdomain, but only if there was no path parameter given and if the `HttpOnly` flag was not set when they were saved.

 **elemNoticeBar** (HTML Element, *default:* first element matching the selector `".cookie-bar"`):